zoeyj3/2216_documentation/docs/create-diagrams.md

 #### Add a Shape Label

-Shape labels on shapes make it easier to understand a diagram quickly.
+Shape labels make it easier to understand a diagram quickly.

 1. **Click** on a shape and type the text to add a new or replace a label.
 2. **Press** `Enter` (Linux/Windows) or `Command + Enter` (Mac) to save the label.